Contemporary Philosophical Perspectives on the Cosmological Constant: Typicality assumptions

 \subsection{Strong anthropic principle and the multiverse}

 The conventional nomenclature is misleading: the strong anthropic principle is a different type of principle rather than a strengthened version of what we have just described.
 It plays two distinct roles: first, providing a connection between a multiverse theory and what we observe; and, second, as an explanation for some set of observations in terms of a selection effect across pocket universes in the multiverse.
 We argue that both of these uses of strong anthropic reasoning are problematic, and further, that positing a selection effect in the multiverse cuts off the search for a further explanation for $\Lambda$, in much the same way as treating it as a contingent constant.
 That does not mean the multiverse account can't be true; rather, as a methodological move, it also gives up on seeking a deeper physical account of $\Lambda$.
+We note that many different formulations of the strong anthropic principle exist in the literature; the differences are not relevant for the discussion here.
+Instead we focus on critiquing the common argumentative structure that they share; insofar as any anthropic argument shares in this structure, it is subject to the critique below.

 Strong anthropic reasoning typically takes the following form, with three types of assumptions needed to generate claims regarding the expected value or range of permissible values of some fundamental physical parameters (including, but not limited to, $\Lambda$).
 On a traditional hypothetico-deductive account of scientific explanation, a successful argument of this kind provides a candidate explanation for the values of those parameters.
 First, we assume a physical theory that allows the values of fundamental constants to vary, either counterfactually (in distinct possible but not actual universes) or actually (in distinct regions of a single causally connected universe, usually called the multiverse).
 Several well-established theories allow counterfactual variation of the constants, but currently theories that apparently generate \textit{actual} variation in distinct regions of the multiverse remain speculative.
 We will call the assumption that one of these theories, such as string theory or eternal inflation, holds ``speculative physics'' (\textit{SpecPhys}).
 We will state the existence of the multiverse itself as an explicit second premise, \textit{Multiverse}, given that there are ongoing debates regarding whether specific fundamental theories in fact generate a multiverse.
 What turns this argument into a form of anthropic reasoning is the third premise, \textit{Anthropic}, that ``observers like us exist'' (or, in some formulations, \textit{must} exist).
 From these three assumptions we can derive the conclusion that the parameter values $\{A_i\}$ in our universe must fall within a certain range $\Delta$ compatible with our existence.
 Schematically, this is just a conditional claim:\footnote{Here $\wedge$ denotes logical conjunction, $\vee$ logical disjunction, and $\rightarrow$ the conditional.}